 And so while I don’t actually have the secret to eternal life, what I do have are some very cool insights into what some of the people who live the longest in the world eat.

-Yes, you know that the Japanese live longer than us and eat differently than we do.
+You now know that the Japanese live longer than us and eat differently than we do.

 But what you may not know is that, up until recently, there was a particular island region of the country ( Okinawa) that actually had life spans above the Japanese national average.